deepkashiwa20/DeepCrowd/readme.md

 The maximum value for the current 0-1 normalized 4D tensor is as follows:
 * tokyo_density, tokyo_flowio, osaka_density, osaka_flowio = 2300, 1200, 1800, 770
-* The original maximum values used in our study is 23xx, 12xx, 18xx, 77x.
+* The original maximum values used in the paper is 23xx, 12xx, 18xx, 77x.
 * However, according to the company policy of Yahoo Japan Corporation, only the most significant two digits can be published.
-* Thus the reproduced results might slightly differ from the original paper.
+* Thus, the reproduced results might slightly differ from the paper.